NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.5.2:

+11/11/2024

+- Bug where the opening FMV freezes the game when played on more accurate emulators has been fixed.
+- Weltall's attack is no longer halved.
+If a save file has experienced the bug already, entering and fleeing from battle will resolve it.
+- Script changes have been implemented up to the Soylent Systems in disc 2.
+- Sufal Mass has been renamed Sphar Meld.

 ### Version 0.5.1: